tosher/Mediawiker/README.md

 ### Package Control

-    Package Control 3.0 now required for work on Linux.
+    Package Control 3.0 now required for work.

-The easiest way to install this is with [Package Control](http://wbond.net/sublime\_packages/package\_control).
+The easiest way to install this is with [Package Control](https://packagecontrol.io/).

  * If you just went and installed Package Control, you probably need to restart Sublime Text 2 before doing this next bit.
  * Bring up the Command Palette (<kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>p</kbd> on OS X, <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>p</kbd> on Linux/Windows).